Competition and investment in superfast broadband

 However, multiple wavelengths can be carried through a single optical fibre simultaneously, boosting the capacity of that fibre massively to multiple tens of gigabits per second.

-This technology, known as wavelength division multiplexing, is already used in the core network but as the economics improve, and with the right equipment at the head-end and in customers’ premises, it is expected to move into the access network also.
+This technology, known as wavelength division multiplexing, is already used in the core network but as the economics improve, and with the right equipment at the head-end and in customer'’ premises, it is expected to move into the access network also.

 With these elements in place the potential may exist for a competition remedy - unbundling at the wavelength level - in which different communications providers address individual customers each using a different wavelength.